atrawog/mkconnect-python/README.md

 # mkconnect-python
 ...a bit of code to connect to MouldKing bluetooth bricks in python

-There is a testscript [consoletest.py](https://github.com/J0EK3R/mkconnect-python/blob/main/consoletest.py) to wich (on raspberry pi) uses **hcitoo**l to send the telegrams over bluetooth.
+There is a testscript [consoletest.py](https://github.com/J0EK3R/mkconnect-python/blob/main/consoletest.py) where (on raspberry pi) **hcitool** is used to advertise telegrams over bluetooth.

 Maybe you habe to **sudo** the command:
 ```